WD-Scott/Stochastic-Volatility-Model/README.md

 The volatility follows a Gaussian random walk across all time steps, parameterized by a common variance given by an exponential distribution.

-I model the logarithmic returns at each timepoint.
+I model the logarithmic returns at each time point.

 The model allows the volatility to change over time, such that the volatility at each time point is controlled by a parameter for that time point ($𝑠_𝑖$).

-But, the scale parameters ($𝑠_𝑖$) at each timepoint cannot be completely independent, otherwise, the model would overfit the data.
+However, the scale parameters ($𝑠_𝑖$) at each time point cannot be completely independent; otherwise, the model would overfit the data.

-One thing worth noting is that I have a single variance (𝜎) for the volatility process across all time, which may not be representative of the true nature of stock return behavior.
+One thing worth noting is that I have a single variance (𝜎) for the volatility process across all time, which may not represent the true nature of stock return behavior.

 ![Alt text](https://github.com/WD-Scott/Stochastic-Volatility-Model/blob/main/model_platnotation.png)